enasequence/ena-browser-documentation/browser/ena-record.rst

 Chromosomes
 ===========

-When an assembly is is declared as assembled to full chromosomal level on submission, chromosome sequences are generated for each chromosome submitted in the assembly.
+When an assembly is is declared as assembled to full chromosome level on submission, chromosome sequences are generated for each chromosome submitted in the assembly.